Last Updated: November 8, 2022

 1.1.
 Use of the Service.
 New Relic grants to Customer during the Subscription Term the right to use and access the Service for its internal business purposes only in accordance with the Documentation, Order, and this Agreement.

 1.2.
 Customer Users and Affiliates.
 The employees and contractors of Customer or Affiliates may access and use the Service on Customer’s or Affiliate’s behalf (each, a “User”).
-Each User may be required to provide a username, email address, password, or other personal information to create and manage an Account (“Login Credentials”) and must keep its Login Credentials confidential and not share them with anyone.
+Each User may be required to provide a username, email address, password, or other personal information to create and manage an Account (“Login Credentials”) and must keep its Login Credentials and Account keys confidential and not share them with anyone.
 New Relic uses and collects Login Credentials for account management and support in accordance with the New Relic General Data Privacy Notice.
 Customer is responsible for its Users’ compliance with this Agreement and the actions taken through the Account.
 If Customer becomes aware of any compromise of a User’s credentials, Customer will let New Relic know as soon as possible.